Conducting reading conferences during reading workshop in a third grade classroom

 The purpose of this study was to investigate how effective reading conferences can happen with students during reading workshop in a third grade classroom.
 Literature was reviewed to show how experts in the field of reading have successfully conducted individual reading conferences with students.
 In a qualitative study, third grade students were surveyed to learn about their understandings of and attitudes toward conferring.
 Next, three weeks of audio-recorded conferences were held with three focus students: one below-level reader, one on-level reader, and one above-level reader.
 These conferences were analyzed.
 The study concluded with a follow-up survey and small-group discussion with the focus students.
 Components of effective reading conferences found in the literature and used in the study include learning about the reader, complimenting the reader, offering a teaching point, and goal setting.

 Davis, Heather Lea Holder, "Conducting reading conferences during reading workshop in a third grade classroom" (2013).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4037.